Aboubacar Langone: Picerno

 After a few years at the youth teams, Aboubacar went on a trial at Serie B club Perugia in March 2018.
 However, he ended up returning to Picerno.
 Aboubacar got his official debut for Picerno in the Serie D on 4 August 2018, against Team Altamura.
 Aboubacar made four appearances that season.

 In the 2018–19 season, Aboubacar made 23 league appearances and scored three goals, helping Picerno with promotion to the Serie C. However, he found little space in the 2019–20 season, with only one appearance, and was loaned out to Serie D club Fidelis Andria in January 2020 for the rest of the season.

 Team Altamura

 On 3 September 2020, Aboubacar joined Serie D club Team Altamura.
 He made his debut on 27 September 2020, against Audace Cerignola.

 Francavilla

 On 17 August 2021, it was confirmed that Aboubacar had moved to fellow league club F.C.
 Francavilla.
 He made his debut against Brindisi FC on 19 September 2021.

 Afragolese

 On 6 September 2022, Langone moved to Serie D club Afragolese 1944.

 Martina

 On 16 December 2022, Langone moved to Serie D club Martina.

+Campodarsego

+In July 2024 Langone moved to another Serie D club; ACD Campodarsego.

+Brindisi

+On 31 July 2025, Langone joined Eccellenza club Brindisi FC.